orstavik/JoiEvents/README.md

    function is activated, and deactivated when the composed event function is deactivated.
    Secondary trigger functions are commonly added to the `window` in the capture phase.

+## the role of DOM events

+Custom elements are controlled by their lightDOM parents via HTML attributes, JS object properties(which includes methods), and CSS properties going down.
+To communicate out/up from an element, the element uses events.

 ## Introduction

 1. [HowTo: Compose Events](docs/1_Intro/HowTo1_composeWithEvents)